What is ANEC?

 The strategic decisions of the General Assembly are implemented by an executive board known as the ANEC Steering Committee (ANEC/SC).
 Chaired by the ANEC President, the Steering Committee comprises up to nine members elected by the General Assembly from among its membership for a two-year term.
 The Steering Committee members elect the ANEC Vice-President and ANEC Treasurer, again for two-year terms.
 The Steering Committee meets up to four times each year and also works by correspondence.

 Each field of priority in which ANEC operates, determined by the ANEC General Assembly and Steering Committee, has a Working Group (ANEC/WG) as its focus.
 Each WG has a Chair (appointed as an observer to the General Assembly) and Secretary (a Programme Manager from the ANEC Secretariat).
 Its members are voluntary experts drawn from across the countries of the ANEC membership.
 Among other responsibilities, each WG is responsible for defining the priorities in its sector and for determining the positions of the ANEC representatives in the ESOs and similar organisations.

-In 2013, the ANEC budget allowed ANEC to operate in following main areas of priority: Child Safety, Design for All (DfA), Domestic Appliances (DOMAP), Environment, Information Society, Services, Traffic, Nanotechnologies and Smart Meters.
+In 2013, the ANEC budget allowed ANEC to operate in following main areas of priority: Child Safety, Design for All (DfA), Domestic Appliances (DOMAP), Sustainability, Information Society, Services, Traffic, Chemicals and Smart Meters.